1/6 panel: Local 'heroes' rebuffed Trump, then faced threats

 The public hearing, the fourth by the panel this month, stemmed from its yearlong investigation into Trump’s unprecedented attempt to remain in power, a sprawling scheme that the chairman of the Jan.
 6 committee has likened to an “attempted coup.”
 The panel insisted that Trump's lies over the election threaten democracy to this day, as local officials face ongoing threats and challengers try to take over their jobs.

-“We cannot let America become a nation of conspiracy theories and thug violence,” she said.

-Other key witnesses included Republican Georgia Secretary of State Brad Raffensperger, who testified about Trump’s phone call asking him to “find 11,780” votes that could flip his state to prevent Biden’s election victory, and his deputy Gabe Sterling, who became a notable figure during Georgia's long recount in 2020 when he urged Trump to tone down the rhetoric.
+One key witness was Republican Georgia Secretary of State Brad Raffensperger, who testified about Trump’s phone call asking him to “find 11,780” votes that could flip his state to prevent Biden’s election victory.

 While the committee cannot charge Trump with any crimes, the Justice Department is watching the panel’s work closely.

-The public testimony from Raffensperger came weeks after he appeared before a special grand jury in Georgia investigating whether Trump and others illegally tried to intervene in the state's 2020 election, and after Raffensperger beat a Trump-backed challenger in last month's primary election.
+The public testimony from Raffensperger came weeks after he appeared before a special grand jury in Georgia investigating whether Trump and others illegally tried to intervene in the state's 2020 election.
+Raffensperger beat a Trump-backed challenger in last month's primary election.

-He and Sterling, his chief operations officer, detailed their painstaking efforts to count the Georgia vote, investigating one false claim after another of fraud.
+He and Gabe Sterling, his chief operations officer, detailed their painstaking efforts to count the Georgia vote, going down the “rabbit hole,” he said, investigating one false claim after another of fraud.
 After a hand recount of 5 million ballots, Biden's victory was unchanged.

-Bowers, the Arizona House speaker, walked through what started with a Trump phone call on a Sunday after he returned from church.
-The defeated president laid out his proposal to have the state replace its electors for Biden with others favoring Trump.
+Bowers, the Arizona House speaker who also appeared in person, walked through what started with a Trump phone call on a Sunday after he returned from church.
+The defeated president laid out a proposal to have the state replace its electors for Biden with others favoring Trump.

 “I said, ‘Look, you’re asking me to do something that is counter to my oath,’” Bowers testified.

 Bowers insisted on seeing Trump’s evidence of voter fraud, which he said Trump’s team never produced beyond vague allegations.
-He recalled Trump lawyer Rudy Giuliani at one point told him, “‘We’ve got lots of theories, we just don’t have the evidence.’”
+He recalled Trump lawyer Rudy Giuliani later told him, “We’ve got lots of theories, we just don’t have the evidence.”

 Trump nevertheless pressed the Arizona official, including in a follow-up call, suggesting he expected a better response from a fellow Republican.